Devicetree: Formats

 A device tree can hold any kind of data as internally it is a tree of named nodes and properties.
 Nodes contain properties and child nodes, while properties are name–value pairs.

-Device trees have both a binary format for operating systems to use and a textual format for convenient editing and management.
+Node and property names are by convention ASCII.
+Values are byte strings of any length (with no data type label in the binary format).

+Modern device trees are authored in a textual format (Devicetree Source file, .dts).
+A compiler (DTC) is used to convert it into the binary format (device tree binary/blob, .dtb) used by operating systems.
+The dtb is also known as the flattened device tree (FDT).
+Device tree source files can include other files, referred to as device tree source includes.
+The FDT is part of the original Open Firmware specification.

 Usage

 Linux

 Given the correct device tree, the same compiled kernel can support different hardware configurations within a wider architecture family.
 The Linux kernel for the ARC, ARM, C6x, H8/300, MicroBlaze, MIPS, NDS32, Nios II, OpenRISC, PowerPC, Power ISA, RISC-V, SuperH, and Xtensa architectures reads device tree information; on ARM, device trees have been mandatory for all new SoCs since 2012.
 This can be seen as a remedy to the vast number of forks (of Linux and Das U-Boot) that have historically been created to support (marginally) different ARM boards.
 The purpose is to move a significant part of the hardware description out of the kernel binary, and into the compiled device tree blob, which is handed to the kernel by the boot loader, replacing a range of board-specific C source files and compile-time options in the kernel.

-It is specified in a Devicetree Source file (.dts) and is compiled into a Devicetree Blob or device tree binary (.dtb) file (also known as the flattened device tree) through the Devicetree compiler (DTC).
-Device tree source files can include other files, referred to as device tree source includes.

-It has been customary for ARM-based Linux distributions to include a boot loader that necessarily was customized for specific boards, for example Raspberry Pi or Hackberry A10.
+It used to be customary for ARM-based Linux distributions to include a boot loader that necessarily was customized for specific boards, for example Raspberry Pi or Hackberry A10.
 This has created problems for the creators of Linux distributions as some part of the operating system must be compiled specifically for every board variant, or updated to support new boards.
-However, some modern SoCs (for example, Freescale i.MX6) have a vendor-provided boot loader with device tree on a separate chip from the operating system.
+Some modern SoCs (for example, Freescale i.MX6) instead have a vendor-provided boot loader with device tree on a separate chip from the operating system.

 A proprietary configuration file format used for similar purposes, the FEX file format, is a de facto standard among Allwinner SoCs.

 Devicetree is widely used for ARM-based Android devices.

 BSD

-BSD can support device tree, as device tree usually adopted on embedded devices.
+FreeBSD supports device trees as part of its Open Firmware support.